MThorpester/python-api-challenge/README.md

 The project consists of:
 - a Jupyter notebook (MT_VacationPy.ipnyb).
+- a file of randomly selected cities with their weather data (generated in Part I): WeatherPy\output_data\cities.csv
 - A worldwide humidty heatmap and a map overlaid with the destination hotels, both stored as .png files in in the WeatherPy\output_data\ folder.

 Notes
 I had to enable the following in order for my maps to display in Jupyter:
 - jupyter nbextension enable --py gmaps